 (Pew Research Center 2018)

-African-Americans think internet helps shed light on rarely discussed issues
+African-Americans think the internet helps shed light on rarely discussed issues.

 (Pew Research Center 2018)